HerbCaudill/crdx/README.md

 ![](https://raw.githubusercontent.com/HerbCaudill/pics/master/sigchain.3.png)

-Your resolver will decide what to do with these concurrent actions.
+Your resolver will decide what to do with these concurrent actions: How they're ordered, and which ones to keep.
 It might

 - take **c** before **d**
 - take **d** before **c**
 - take **d** and discard **c** altogether
 - etc.

-The resolver .
+A resolver consists of two functions: A **sort** function, and a **filter** function.

+TODO example

 #### The reducer function

+TODO